HomeLatest NewsPolicyOn machine learning mode, Google tracks, traces and blocks 100 million abusive edits on Google Maps

 “We blocked or removed more than 95 million policy-violating reviews, over 60,000 of which were taken down due to Covid-related instances.
 We took down more than 1 million reviews that were reported directly to us,” said Google.

-Google technologies and teams blocked or removed more than 190 million photos and 5 million videos on Maps that were blurry, low quality, or violated its content policies.
+Google technologies and teams blocked or removed more than 190 million photos and 5 million on Maps that were blurry, low quality, or violated its content policies.

 Get the day's headlines from Tech Observer straight in your inbox